Channel A (TV channel): Upcoming programs

+Dramas

 X-File, The Food Storys Good-Natured Restaurant

 Channel A's X-File, The Food Story, which began broadcasting on February 10, 2012, is an investigative crime TV show that deeply delves into the Korean food system and reports on restaurants' wrongdoings.
 Moreover, the staff of the show travelled around the country to locate restaurants that provide fresh and delicious food handled properly and safely and bestowed "Good-Natured Restaurant" title to these restaurants.
 These "Good-Natured Restaurants" became extremely popular and a huge hype.

 In 2013, the viewers of the show suggested to the producers to reverify these restaurants and the producers agreed to this suggestion.
 For more rational and objective results, a new investigation group was formed, which consisted of 15 people with various different occupations such as college student, food columnist, culinary arts professor, and housewives.
 The investigation group visited each of the restaurants in the "Good-Natured Restaurant" list and went through a thorough inspection processes.